mattstratton/castanet/REFERENCE.md

 ```

-### Podlove Subscribe Button
+### <a name='PodloveSubscribeButton'></a>Podlove Subscribe Button

-[Podlove Subscribe Button](https://subscribe-button.podlove.org/) is a universal and easy-to-use button, to subscribe to podcasts with player clients or website players.
+[Podlove Subscribe Button](https://podlove.org/podlove-subscribe-button) is a universal and easy-to-use button, to subscribe to podcasts with player clients or website players.
-To customize your button please add the following section to your `config.toml`, which covers all features which are provided by the generator on [subscribe-button.podlove.org](https://subscribe-button.podlove.org/).
+To customize your button please add the following section to your `hugo.toml`, which covers all features which are provided by the generator on [https://podlove.org/podlove-subscribe-button](https://https://podlove.org/podlove-subscribe-button/).

 ```
 [params.podlove]